Employee Ownership Trust

 How we can help

-We can help you decide whether using an Employee Ownership Trust is the right option for you and can advise all aspects of implementing such a sale.
+We can help you decide whether using an Employee Ownership Trust is the right option for you and can advise on all aspects of implementing such a sale.

 Download PDF